mike-bricknell-barlow/wordpress-simple-webp-images/readme.txt

 If it's the majority of the site that doesn't display correctly, turn off the setting and send me a message describing the issue that you saw - I'll try to issue a fix and come back to you!

 == Changelog ==
+= 2.0.0 =
+* Rewriting to make use of new language features
+* More efficient HTML replacement
+* PHP 8 required

 = 1.3.0 =
-* Feature - *POTENTIALLY BREAKING CHANGES* - Rewriting <picture> element generation to improve efficiency, moving all sized images to separate <source> elements
+* Feature - Rewriting <picture> element generation to improve efficiency, moving all sized images to separate <source> elements

 = 1.2.1 =
 * Bugfix - Allowing webp images to be generated when small enough that no sized versions are generated